AjayTomar3342/MSR-Assignment-3/README.md

 Some examples are Array Languages, Assembly Languages, Command Line Interface Languages, Data-Flow Languages, Data-Oriented Languages, Functional Languages, Imperative Languages, Object-Oriented Languages, Procedural Languages.

-We planned to take multiple kinds of languages but due to unavailability of many types of languages as GitHub Repository and if available, low amount of commit messages, we decided to take only One type of Language in our consideration.
-We took two languages(Zsh and Power Shell) from Command Line Languages Type, where the second one would be used to double check our results if we get results in positive direction.
-Additionally the initial language repository Julia(Used in MSR-Assignment-2), was also considered into checking overall impact of the new specialized terms we add in the expertment.
+We planned to take multiple kinds of languages but due to unavailability of many types of languages as they are GitHub Repositories and if available, low amount of commit messages, we decided to consider only One type of Language.
+We took two languages **(Zsh and Power Shell)** from Command Line Languages Type, where the second one would be used to double check our results if we get results in positive direction.
+Additionally the initial language repository Julia (Used in MSR-Assignment-2), was also considered into checking overall impact of the new specialized terms we add in the expertment.

 For these languages, we will add some specific terms related to these languages which will increase the count of commits in FC Category.
 Please note that by visual inspection, it was seen that these newly added commits should already be added beforehand with the previous terms.
 Two category of terms were added for Zsh, Power Shell and Julia.
 These were: